acemod/ACE3/documentation/missionmaker/mission-tools.md

 ## 1. ACE Rallypoints
 *Part of: ace_respawn*

-"ACE rally points" is a two way teleport system between two positions.
+"ACE Rallypoints" is a two way teleport system between two positions.
 Usually this is used to transport units that have died during a mission back to the front line.
 The rally points are portrayed by flagpoles (West, East and Independant flagpoles are available) that have a "Base" and an "Exit" version.

 They can be found in the editor under: "Empty" >> "ACE Respawn"